Joshua-Medvinsky/Forta-Bots-Repository/README.md

 ## Description

-This agent detects when a bot is deployed from Nethermind Deployer Address (Nethermind Forta deployer (address: 0x88dC3a2284FA62e0027d6D6B1fCfDd2141a143b8)
+This agent detects when a swap is made on Uniswap V3 pools

 ## Supported Chains

 - Ethereum
+- Polygon

 ## Alerts